 Benefits for Injured Workers

-If you suffer a qualifying injury, Michigan law says you are eligible for coverage for all medical care that is reasonable and necessary for the treatment of your injury.
-Reasonable and necessary medical care may include things like:
+If you suffer a qualifying injury, Michigan law says you are eligible for coverage for all medical treatment and care that is reasonable and necessary for your work-related injuries.
+Reasonable and necessary medical care may include things such as:

 - Treatment at a hospital or emergency room